 After a sumptuous three-course wedding breakfast served by Capers Catering, it was then onto the speeches, with a particularly impressive speech given by the father of the bride!
 After dinner, the real celebrations started with a fantastic Ceilidh band who had everybody dancing well into the evening.
 A lovely sunny friendly wedding day for this pair of childhood sweethearts (they met in sixth form college) Congratulations to Francesca and David for getting married.
 I hope my images will enable you to relive your day again and again for many years to come.

 Longstowe Hall wedding photography

 Dating from the reign of Elizabeth 1, Longstowe Hall lies hidden within ancient woodland that opens out to reveal a glorious English garden.
 With its spectacular double borders sweeping down to the lake, I always love capturing Longstowe Hall wedding photography.
 It really offers the ideal setting for a truly romantic wedding in unspoilt countryside.
-It’s not just outside that impresses, the hall inside has an air of grandeur with original oak paneling and enormous fire places.
-The whole wedding venue, including the awesome marquee oozes of opulence and romance.
+It’s not just outside that impresses, the hall inside has an air of grandeur with original oak panelling and enormous fireplaces.
+The whole wedding venue, including the awesome marquee, oozes of opulence and romance.
 Making it one of my most preferred venues in the county!
 Enquire today about our Longstowe Hall wedding photography coverage!